dvshnkr/mle/src/linear-models/linear-modeling.md

 That is to say, if we start with 3 variables ( $a, b, c$ ), the PolynomialFeatures instance with a specified degree of 2 returns a feature matrix with the following variables when we use the `.fit_transform()` method:<br>
 [ $1, a, b, c, a^2, b^2, c^2, ab, bc, ca$ ]

-You'll notice that one of the variables createed by PolynomialFeatures is the scalar 1.<br>
+You'll notice that one of the variables created by PolynomialFeatures is the scalar 1.<br>
 This variable now serves the same purpose as the intercept in the model, since it is a scalar and is independent of our original predictors.
 As a result, when we instantiate a LinearRegression model now, we set `fit_intercept=False` since we do not need an intercept in the model.<br>
 Indeed, if we do not set this parameter to False, scikit-learn will "learn" the co-efficient of the scalar variable to be 0.